-Our BaseCamp concept has proven very successful over the years and has become our most popular training programme as it’s exceedingly flexible.
-The BaseCamp programme offers training from a few days to one month of hard training with access to some of the worlds best ILCA Laser coaches, good training partners and quality time with our in house strength and conditioning coach to work on your fitness levels.
+Our BaseCamp concept is by far is our most popular training programme as it’s exceedingly flexible.
+The BaseCamp programme offers training from a few days to over several months of hard training with access to some of the worlds best ILCA coaches, good training partners and quality time with our in house strength and conditioning coach to work on your fitness levels.
 What more can an ILCA sailor ask?
 Being exposed to the culture, seeing firsthand how things are done by the professional ILCA sailors just their lifestyle alone is an eye-opener for most sailors.

 Another major bonus of the BaseCamp programme is that sailors become members of the SailCoach ‘family’.
 Friendships are formed with training partners and coaches as the SailCoach team live, eat and sail together usually in a wide mixture of cultures.
 These friendships and cultural interactions can be important for the development of athletes, both in their sailing and in their life experiences.
 We see this as one of our important strengths.